armando2006vz/hawaii-business-reviews-analysis/README.md

 **Model Performance:**
 - R²: 0.055

-  The final model slighlty improved upon baseline by incorporating `zipcode` and `description_length`, the model explaining a greater proportion of variance.
-Nonetheless, improvement was limited, suggesting that these additional features dont influence business ratings much.
+The final model slightly improved upon baseline by incorporating `zipcode` and `description_length`, the model explaining a greater proportion of variance.
+Nonetheless, improvement was limited, suggesting that these additional features don't influence business ratings much.
+Furthermore, we hypothesize that these variables aren't great at predicting average rating because average rating is something that is subjective and changes from every experience so although factors like `zipcode` and `description_length` may inform us how established a business may be, they can't offer the insight we need to consistently estimate average rating.

 ## Fairness Analysis

 To evaluate model performance across groups, we will compare businesses with relatively low reviews agaisnt businesses with many reviews.